HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

-This time we need to require the mocha patch, without it our tests will not work.
+Now we have to require the mocha patch.

-And we launch tests with :
+Launch tests with :

 {% highlight javascript %}